 Full text is not in this repository.

 The philosophical issue addressed in ‘Libidinal Temporalities' was art's ability to make invisible time visible, analysing Curran's work through Catherine Clement's concept of ‘syncope' as a cut in time when the subject disappears.
 The essay reflected in particular upon Curran's video Amami se Vuoi 1994, and proposed a relation to questions of Eros and Thanatos.
 The prospect of reliving time that has disappeared (a notion Gaston Bachelard elaborated in The Dialectic of Duration) through the medium of video-tape, was argued and demonstrated through a reading of Amami se Vuoi, proposing that through this work Eros is desexualised and humiliated for the sake of a resexualised Thanatos.

 |Item Type:||Book Section|

-|Research Areas:||School of Art and Design|
+|Research Areas:||A. > School of Art and Design|

-|Deposited On:||14 Nov 2008 13:42|
+|Date Deposited:||14 Nov 2008 13:42|